-Problem is, the instrument’s role in rock music (and pretty much any other genre) is confined to a range of frequencies that requires consistency rather than the colorful palette of sonically uneven possibility generated by a creative use of effects.
+The instrument’s role in rock music (and pretty much any other genre) is confined to a range of frequencies that requires consistency rather than the colorful palette of sonically uneven possibility linked to the creative use of effects.
 If your amp doesn’t have quality on-board EQ and compressor, having one or two quality pedals dedicated to those functions will greatly help your tone.
-Other popular effects for bass are distortion and fuzz, but also pitch shifting and chorus – perhaps the only “embellishment” effect that’s used on electric bass.
+Other popular effects for bass are distortion and fuzz, but also pitch shifting and chorus – perhaps the only two “embellishment” effects that are used on electric bass.
 Any other kind of effect can be used on bass for creative purposes.

 A Buyer’s Guide to the Best Bass Pedals

 In this article, we’ll offer you several shortlist of the best pedals for bass organized by effect type, in the order you would normally place them on your pedalboard.